FlaxEngine/FlaxDocs/manual/release-notes/1_0/index.md

 ### New licensing

-Along side 1.0 update and source code release we've increased the minimum limit for Flax revenue share fron $3,000 to $25,000.
+Along side 1.0 update and source code release we've increased the minimum limit for Flax revenue share from $3,000 to $25,000.
 Which means that if your game earns $25,000 (or less) per calendar quarter you don't have to pay for using Flax.
 All sales above it are using 4% revenue share.
 More info about licensing [here](https://flaxengine.com/licensing).
 This change makes Flax cheaper for solo and indie developers.

 ### Visual Scripting